KIDNEYS AND UROLOGY

-When urologists are asked to evaluate patients, they often will examine a urine specimen to see if it contains blood or signs of infection.
-Often some type of radiographic examination is also ordered, such as ultrasound or a CT scan.
-When these types of investigation are not adequate for diagnosis, the urologist may choose to look directly into the urinary tract using a scope.
+When a Urologist is asked to evaluate patients, they will examine a urine specimen to see if it contains blood or signs of infection.
+Often a radiographic examination is also ordered, such as ultrasound or a CT scan.
+When these types of investigations are not adequate for diagnosis, the Urologist may choose to look directly into the urinary tract using a scope.
 If kidney stones are discovered, there are various methods for breaking up and/or removing stones, including surgery, shock wave lithotripsy or laser lithotripsy.